Atoure04/Course-Portfolio/README.md

 # Course-Portfolio
-Data Science Portfolio Worked on the fall semester
+Data Science Portfolio worked on during the fall semester